Post LASER Surgery Instructions

 - Patients are usually given 600mg of Ibuprofen following the surgery.
 Three (3) hours later you will begin taking Naprosyn, a long acting anti-inflammatory, every 12 hours.
 If needed, you can supplement with 500mg of extra-strength Tylenol every 6 hours.
 These medications will help minimize tissue swelling and local inflammation.
 They are non-narcotic and they will not affect your ability to drive.

-- Do not chew on the side of your mouth which has been treated for one week.
+- Do not chew on the side of your mouth that has been treated for one week.
 One of the most important results of the laser surgery is the blood clots that form following surgery.
 It is extremely important not to dislodge the tiny clots that form in and around the gum tissue.

 - For the first 3 days after Laser Therapy, follow only a liquid-like diet to allow healing.
 The purpose of this is to protect the clot that is acting as a “band-aid” between the gum and the teeth.